OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 |image0|

-.. note:: when using SSH mode files are directly dumped from the front-end to the LVs in the Host using SSH protocol.
+.. note:: files are directly dumped from the front-end to the LVs in the Host using SSH protocol.

 This is the recommended driver to be used when a high-end SAN is available.
 The same LUN can be exported to all the Hosts while Virtual Machines will be able to run directly from the SAN.